But... – what?

 indistinguishable from an onlooking watcher.

-the next.
-And next to it stood I. I cannot say how long I followed that
+I cannot be sure how long I followed that path,

-path, I truly cannot.
+I truly cannot.

 “Too long,” the tree next to me replied.